rodrigo-morais/hackernews.spa/README.md

 Only top stories and comments from stories are implemented.

-Hacker News provides an [API](https://github.com/HackerNews/API) which provides multiple endpoints and to get some valuable data is necessary to call more than one endpoint.
-For example, to present the top stories first is necessary to call https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty which will return an array as ```[ 9129911, 9129199, 9127761, 9128141, 9128264, 9127792, 9129248, 9127092, 9128367, ..., 9038733 ]```.
-To get the stories with data, and not only the ids, is necessary to call https://hacker-news.firebaseio.com/v0/item/{id}.json to every item in the array returned in the first call.
+Hacker News provides an [API](https://github.com/HackerNews/API) which provides multiple endpoints and in order to get some valuable data it is necessary to call more than one endpoint.
+E.g. in order to present the top stories first it is necessary to call https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty which will return an array as ```[ 9129911, 9129199, 9127761, 9128141, 9128264, 9127792, 9129248, 9127092, 9128367, ..., 9038733 ]```.
+To access the stories including the data, and not only the ids, this endpoint https://hacker-news.firebaseio.com/v0/item/{id}.json needs to be called for every item in the array returned in the first call.

-This approach brought two problems for this app: [N+1](https://www.infoq.com/articles/N-Plus-1) and Performance
+This approach has two issues for this app: [N+1](https://www.infoq.com/articles/N-Plus-1) and performance

 ## N + 1
 In this app we are calling the endpoints as much as necessary and not solving the N + 1 problem.

 ### Solutions
 The possible solutions are:
-- use an API Gateway
-  - use GraphQL on the backend side to aggregate the calls and let the front-end calls only one end point
+  - use GraphQL on the backend side to aggregate the calls and let the front-end calls only use one endpoint
   - create a BFF (backend for frontend) to aggregate the API calls
-  - use an API Gateway as AWS API Gateway to aggreagate the API calls
+  - use an API Gateway such as AWS API Gateway to aggreagate the API calls

 ## Performance
 The problem of performance is created for the API that should be called multiple times and the amount of data.

 ### Solution
-The app already try improve the performance using [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to load data asynchronous, a [web work](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to get some data in background and [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep data on the client side.
+The app already tries to improve the performance using [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to load data asynchronously, a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to get some data in background and [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep data on the client side.

 Other solutions are:
-- use an API Gateway to solve the N + 1 problem already will improve the performance
+- use an API Gateway to solve the N + 1 problem which already improves performance
 - server-side render
   - use a tool as [next.js](https://nextjs.org/)
   - use AWS Lambda functions and S3 to create HTML pages and serve the client with raw HTML
-- [Firebase](https://firebase.google.com/): the API uses Firebase which allows subscribe to new data and can help to get less data with other approaches as localstorage and web worker
+- [Firebase](https://firebase.google.com/): the API uses Firebase which allows subscribtion to new data and can help retrieve less data with other approaches such as localstorage and web worker

 ## Setup